This post is sponsored by ALDI, but all thoughts and opinions are my own.

 - 1/2 cup Specially Selected 100% Pure Maple Syrup

-- For dairy-free frosting, use the frosting from our Gluten Free Red Velvet Cupcakes.
+- For a paleo, dairy-free frosting, use the frosting from our Gluten Free Red Velvet Cupcakes.